Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 What Is English Ivy?

-English ivy (Hedera helix) is a classic vining plant with heart-shaped leaves that can add a touch of elegance to any room.
+English ivy (Hedera helix) is a classic vining plant with heart-shaped leaves that adds a touch of elegance to any room.
 Originally from central and northern Europe, this evergreen climber has been a popular houseplant for centuries.

 Light Requirements for English Ivy